parisnakitakejser/.profile/README.md

 ```

 ## source: minikube
+Requires you have installed: minikube, kubectl and tmux

 | CLI   | Group | Description |
 | ----- | ----- | ----------- |
 | minikube-restart | Kubernetes | Restart your minikube cluster |